Writing

-It takes place in 2016 between the week of the EU Referendum and the week Trump was elected.
-It’s set in two seaside towns: Bournemouth, Dorset, where I live, and Santa Monica, California, where I often wish I lived.
-It’s about bookshops, friendships, odd happenings, forests, history, Silicon Valley, the brain, the beach, a weekend at Big Sur and, inevitably, it’s about the future.
-Oh, and the umwelt has a starring role.
-This book is a labour of pure love and speculation.
-Will I ever finish it?
-I’m hoping so.
+I write about life, nature and technology.
+I’ve just completed ‘The Fault in Reality’, my third novel, after twenty years of writing journalism, academic works, and several nonfiction books.
+The story is set in 2016 between the week of the EU Referendum and the week Trump was elected.
+It takes place in two seaside towns: Bournemouth, Dorset, where I live, and Santa Monica, California, where I often wish I lived.
+It’s about webcams, the umwelt, bookshops, odd happenings, forests, beaches, Silicon Valley, the climate crisis and, inevitably, the future.

 My nonfiction books to date include Nature and Wellbeing in the Digital Age (2017), a beginner’s guide to technobiophilia with practical activities; Technobiophilia: nature and cyberspace (2013), a study of nature metaphors in cyberculture; and Hello World: travels in virtuality (2004), a travelogue/memoir of life online.
 Also, ‘Creative Writing: A Handbook For Workshop Leaders’ (1995) and most recently I contributed to ’25: Celebrating 25 Years of Nottingham Trent University’s MA in Creative Writing‘, which I founded in 1994.

 My fiction includes the novels Correspondence (1992), short-listed for the Arthur C. Clarke Award for Best Science Fiction Novel and republished in 2019 by the SF Gateway, and ‘Water‘ (1994); plus an edited anthology ‘Wild Women: Contemporary Short Stories By Women Celebrating Women’ (1994), and various short stories.
-Of course, I also have the usual stash of unpublished novels which might yet see the light of day.

 I’ve been researching and thinking about computers and the internet since the late 1980s.
 I fell into cyberspace in 1995 when I discovered the virtual world of LambdaMOO and was inspired to found the trAce Online Writing Centre, an early global online community which ran for ten years.
 Since then I’ve spent much of every day online.
 I’ve written about digital life, lived it, and helped many others to join the wired world.
 Today I’m still in love with being wired, but I have questions.
 Where are we headed?
 What should we be doing to ensure that our digital lives are healthy, mindful and productive?